 All the sediment transported in the cobble reach is considered as throughput or washload.
 Except for flows near bankfull discharge, virtually all the transported sediment is sand size particles and smaller.
 Small gravels are transported as bedload at discharges less than bankfull.
 This a minute portion of the total load.
 Near bankfull discharge, small and medium cobbles are moving as bedload.
 Again, this represents a infinitesimal part of the total load.
 Although the transported sediment load is large, the river maintains a consistent substrate through a range of flows.
 Changes in substrate are experienced at peak flows.
 Sand substrate pools are scoured to cobble or bedrock base at the peak and are refilled with sand on the falling limb.
 Some channel areas, outside the thalweg, are subject to sand deposition at peak flows as a function of the large transported load.
-A distinction is formulated between the effective discharge and the bankfull discharge.
-The bankfull discharge is the dominant or channel reforming discharge capable of inciting motion of the median size diameter of the bed material in the cobble substrate reach.
-The effective discharge is defined as the discharge transporting the most sediment over long time period as a product of the sediment load being transported and the frequency of recurrence.
-Both discharges were utilized in constructing the minimum streamflow hydrograph.

-The range of discharges required to preserve these morphological conditions during the summer months of July and August have been predicted using a mathematical water and sediment routing computer model.
+The range of discharges required to preserve these morphological conditions during the summer months of July and August have been determined through a mathematical simulation of the hydraulic and sediment transport processes.
 The results of the simulation are based on the 1983 sediment data measured at Mathers Hole.
 The range of discharges for channel maintenance is presented in the form of a seasonal discharge hydrograph.